jaseeva/Wordsquiz-with-React/README.md

 **Features:**
 - upload .csv file with words which are added to db immediately
+- enter new words manually in text input
 - see the list of words with current rating and last access date
 - delete words from list
 - reset learned_rating for all words